yiseul/www/md/faq.md

 ### What exactly is the "Ethereum Computer"?

-A tiny, preinstalled, preconfigured home server running both an optimized Ethereum node and a series of decentralised application: a web3 identity vault, a Slock gateway to your IoT, and even some experimental software including an IPFS server that could earn you a few ethers.
+A tiny, preinstalled, preconfigured home server running both an optimized Ethereum node and a series of decentralised application: a web3 identity vault, a Slock gateway to your IoT, and even some experimental software including an IPFS server to rent some of your storage in exchange of ethereum.

-In short, it's little box that manages your permissions and identity, with strong encryption and permission control.
+In short, it's a little box that manages your permissions and identity, with strong encryption and permission control.
 It's a secure gatekeeper between the web & web3 to your home IoT, communicating with your smart objects via zigbee or zwave.
 It's also a brilliant development platform, packaging all the software that's needed as part of an optimized image.